visioncortex/SymCode/symcode/doc/symcode.md

 ### Conclusion

-The trace partitions the character sets into smaller, mutually-exclusive subsets.
-Provided that **searching through traces is faster than searching through the actual symbols** (there are various ways to implement this, such as hash tables or decision trees, but **even a linear scan over the traces is already much faster than a linear scan over the symbols by image XOR**), traces facilitate symbol comparison in the library.
+The trace partitions the symbol set into smaller, mutually-exclusive subsets.
+Provided that **searching through traces is faster than searching through the actual symbols** (there are various ways to implement this, such as hash tables or Huffman trees, but **even a linear scan over the traces is already much faster than a linear scan over the symbols by image XOR**), traces facilitate symbol comparison in the library.

 In the next section, we are going to look into the engineering of the image processing pipeline of SymCode and how it is implemented for Acute32.